tedi-software/tedi/README.md

 ### ${\color{949698} ➤}$ About TEDI
 <p align="left">
+TEDI is an easy-to-use, cloud-native, high-performant, low-code Integration Server.

+Now with **built-in AI Agent Integration** (OpenAI, Groq, and LangChain), TEDI can reason about your data, transform it intelligently, and even automate multi-step workflows — all inside your existing integration pipelines.
-TEDI is an easy-to-use, cloud-native, high-performant, low-code integration server.
-TEDI is a low-cost solution to facilitate the movement of your important business data between business applications and services (A2A & B2B) internally within your organization and externally with your trading partners.
+TEDI remains a low-cost solution to facilitate the movement of your important business data between business applications and services (A2A & B2B) internally within your organization and externally with your trading partners.

 TEDI saves engineering and development time by employing a framework of common engineering patterns that can be stitched together via workflows driven by configuration files.